 The project includes culture exchange seminars in each of the four countries, including South Africa, where SayPro.
 Three of SayPro staff members participated in a nine days empowerment seminar hosted by SayPro partner organization in Peru giving them a cultural feel of Peru while visiting some Non-profit

 Organizations, rehabilitation centres as well as detention centres.

 SayPro has a plan to supply direction on how to run the organization.
 We have different departments such as General Manager, Administrator, Finance, Service Consultant, Programs, Strategic Partnership, Data Management, Monitor, and Evaluation.

-Morning and Evaluations, Investors, Programs, Placement, Lekgotla lame, Marketing, Advice & Referral meeting, and Administration to monitor departments and project during implementation.
+MONITORING AND EVALUATION, Investors, Programs, Placement, Lekgotla lame, Marketing, Advice & Referral meeting, and Administration to monitor departments and project during implementation.

 During the monitoring, we were reviewing and evaluating reports and before uploading them to the online database system.
 Support Staff members to convey target numbers, during the process of checking, we were able to find and address problems as they arise.
 The process has taught me skills on which steps to take and resources to access work before and after the compliance.
 Monitor the actions that enable the sustainability of the organization.

-SAYPRO’S OVERALL STATS
+SAYPRO’S OVERALL STATs

 |01.
 Beneficiaries serviced||1639||908||2547|

 |07.
 Beneficiaries who do not have an income||1379||899||2278|